Events

 Date: July 9, 2026

-Description: The WOCSA Ethical Hacking Workshop Toulouse group brings together people interested in ethical hacking and computer security in general.
+Description: The WEHW Toulouse group brings together people interested in Ethical Hacking and computer security in general.
 It hosts an exchange space (in the form of a discussion list) and offers a monthly meeting.
-Its primary purpose is to allow professionals, students, and all enthusiasts in general to exchange and enrich each other from their experiences and skills.
+Its primary vocation is to allow professionals, students, and all enthusiasts in general to exchange and enrich each other from their experiences and skills.
 The approach is respectful and membership is subject to validation and signing of a deontological charter.
+For all information, join us on Discord!

-Location: Artilect FabLab Toulouse, 10 Rue Tripière, Toulouse, FR
+Location: Artilect FabLab Toulouse, 10 Rue Tripière, Toulouse, France

 Projects: ethical-hacking-workshops